Matthew 26:6-13 · Matthew · Updated April 25, 2026

 Summary

-The Anointing at Bethany is a significant event in the Gospel of Matthew, highlighting a moment before Jesus's crucifixion.
+The Anointing at Bethany is an event in the Gospel of Matthew before Jesus's crucifixion.
 The scene takes place in Bethany, at the home of Simon the leper (Matthew 26:6).
 Jesus is present in the house, and a woman arrives with an alabaster jar filled with expensive ointment.
-The setting is intimate, as Jesus is reclining at the table, a common practice during meals in that era.
+Jesus is reclining at the table, a common practice during meals in that era.

 The passage concludes with Jesus explaining that the poor will always be present, but he will not always be with them (Matthew 26:11).
 He interprets the woman's act as preparation for his burial (Matthew 26:12).
 Jesus declares that wherever the gospel is preached, this woman's deed will be remembered as a memorial to her (Matthew 26:13).
-This statement establishes the lasting significance of her actions within the narrative of the gospel.
+This statement establishes the lasting importance of her actions within the narrative of the gospel.
+The passage in Matthew 26:6-13 primarily establishes the importance of the woman's act of anointing Jesus with precious ointment.
+This action is meaningful because it serves as preparation for Jesus's impending burial, marking a moment in the Gospel narrative.
+Jesus's declaration that this woman's deed will be remembered wherever the gospel is preached emphasizes the enduring importance of her actions.
+Her act transcends mere generosity; it is filled with prophetic significance and devotion, highlighting the unique moment of Jesus's presence and the approaching culmination of his earthly mission.

 Chiastic structure